choojs/website/content/guides/state-machines.md

 ### Class
 While the state machine algorithm is quite simple, it requires us to keep track of what the current state is.
-This means that statemachines themselves are stateful.
+This means that state machines themselves are stateful.
 Luckily we can create a simple interface for this using classes.

 Let's create a class that takes an initial state + state map as the initial